I hoped that I wouldn’t have a boy. A girl would be so much easier—no bris.

 My internal dialogue became saturated with thoughts about brit milah (circumcision).
 Do we observe without questioning?
 Can we pick and choose which commandments we want to observe, take the easy ones and toss out the politically incorrect or difficult ones?
 What about kavannah (intention)?
 Some people choose to observe the ritual of circumcision without the actual cutting.
 But to me that felt like cheating.

 There was something about Jewish ritual that commanded that you actually do it, not sanitize it or spiritualize it.
 Certainly one can think about commandments and study and pray and question, but the thing itself has to be done, whether it’s tzedakah (giving charity), lighting Shabbat candles or brit milah.
-In fact, brit milah really symbolized a quality that I craved in my spiritual searches — the bridging of the bitter and the sweet, heaven and earth, being and doing.
-It’s the charoset (Passover dish of apples and honey) and the horseradish, the sweetness of birth and the pain of the brit milah.
+In fact, brit milah really symbolized a quality that I craved in my spiritual searches—the bridging of the bitter and the sweet, heaven and earth, being and doing.
+It’s the charoset (Passover dish of apples and nuts) and the horseradish, the sweetness of birth and the pain of the brit milah.

 What I began to realize was how Jewish my life had become.
-Even married to a Presbyterian, I felt I was living as rich and full a Jewish life as I could.
+While married to a Presbyterian, I felt I was living as rich and full a Jewish life as I could.
 I was managing this incredible balancing act.
 Part of what helped was belonging to a wonderful, Modern Orthodox shul (synagogue).
 What also helped was that we did not live near my husband’s family (they were involved only peripherally in our lives, and they knew nothing of our dilemma).

 “Everyone’s circumcised now, it’s not a symbol of being Jewish anymore,” my husband added in amazement and perplexity as it seemed that I would not compromise on this one.

 “We’re living Jewish lives, this will make it easier for him as he grows up.
 I want this for him,” I answered.